 - Talk to your dentist about using fluoride gel to help prevent tooth decay.

 - Exercise the jaw muscles three times a day: open and close the mouth as far as possible (without causing pain) 20 times.
 This helps prevent jaw stiffness.

-- Oral Complications of Chemotherapy and Head/Neck Radiation (PDQ®) For Health Professionals
+- Oral Complications of Chemotherapy and Head/Neck Radiation (PDQ®) - Health Professional Version

 - MedlinePlus: Cancer Treatment and Oral Health

 The National Library of Medicine's collection of links to government, professional, and non-profit/voluntary organizations with information on cancer treatment and oral health.

 - Support for People with Oral and Head and Neck Cancer, Inc.